vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-nsxt.md

 ### Create Credentials

 NSX Advanced Load Balancer requires credentials of VMware NSX and vCenter Server to authenticate with these endpoints.
-These credentials needs to be created in advance before configuring NSX Cloud.
+These credentials need to be created before configuring NSX Cloud.

-To create a new credential, navigate to the **Administration** > **User Credentials** and click on the Create button.
+To create a new credential, navigate to **Administration** > **User Credentials** and click **Create**.

 1. Create NSX Credential: Select the credential type as NSX-T and provide a name for the credential.
-Under the section NSX-T Credentials, specify the username/password that NSX Advanced Load Balancer will use to authenticate with VMware NSX.
+Under the section NSX-T Credentials, specify the username and password that NSX Advanced Load Balancer will use to authenticate with VMware NSX.

 ![NSX Credential](img/tko-on-vsphere-nsxt/alb19.png)

 2. Create vCenter Credential: Select the credential type as vCenter and provide a name for the credential.
-Under the section vCenter Credentials, specify the username/password that NSX Advanced Load Balancer will use to authenticate with vCenter server.
+Under the section vCenter Credentials, specify the username and password that NSX Advanced Load Balancer will use to authenticate with vCenter server.

 ![NSX Credential](img/tko-on-vsphere-nsxt/alb20.png)

 ### Create NSX Cloud and Service Engine Groups

-NSX Advanced Load Balancer may be deployed in multiple environments for the same system.
+NSX Advanced Load Balancer can be deployed in multiple environments for the same system.
 Each environment is called a cloud.
-The following procedure provides steps on how to create a VMware NSX cloud, and as shown in the architecture two service engine (SE) groups will be created.
+The following procedure provides steps to create a VMware NSX cloud.
+As per the architecture, two service engine (SE) groups will be created.

 **Service Engine Group 1**: Service engines associated with this service engine group hosts: